Biden on Memorial Day lauds generations of fallen US troops who 'dared all and gave all'

 Before Monday's ceremony at the Arlington, Virginia, cemetery, the Bidens hosted a breakfast at the White House for members of veterans organizations, military service and military family organizations, surviving families of fallen U.S. troops, senior Defense Department and other administration officials.

-The president and the first lady were scheduled to return to their home near Wilmington, Delaware, later Monday to spend the rest of the federal holiday.
+The president and the first lady returned to their home near Wilmington, Delaware, later Monday.

 Credit: AP